-Combination of keto and intermittent fasting is one of the hottest trends in the fitness industry.
-Most of the people found their true way to stay in shape without intense workout sessions.
+The combination of keto and intermittent fasting is one of the hottest trends in the fitness industry.
+Most people found their true way to stay in shape without intense workout sessions.

-Keto and intermittent fasting not only helps in cutting down stored fat, but it also helps in enhancing the longevity and quality of life.
+Keto and intermittent fasting not only helps in cutting down stored fat, but also helps in enhancing longevity and quality of life.

 The combination of a keto diet and intermittent fasting is not just a fat-shredding limited duration diet pattern, it’s a lifestyle that you should be following for a healthy life.

 Personally, I am a firm believer of OMAD (one meal a day) fasting and I do that every alternate day.
 I was asked about the combination of the ketogenic diet and intermittent fasting, so I thought of giving it a try, and I encountered phenomenal results.